Quantum Closeness Testing: A Streaming Algorithm and Applications: Connections between Quantum Property Testing and Distribution Testing

-More importantly, this map preserves the $\ell_2$ distance in the sense that the $\ell_2$ distance between the image probability distributions is exactly the $\ell_2$ distance between the pre-image quantum states with a scaling $\frac{1}{d+1}$.
+More importantly, this map preserves the $\ell_2$ distance, in the sense that the $\ell_2$ distance between the image probability distributions is exactly the same as the $\ell_2$ distance between the pre-image quantum states with a scaling of $\frac{1}{d+1}$.

-For any two states $\rho=\frac{I}{d}+\sum_{i,j}\mu_{i,j}\op{\beta_{i,j}}{\beta_{i,j}}$ and $\sigma=\frac{I}{d}+\sum_{i,j}\nu_{i,j}\op{\beta_{i,j}}{\beta_{i,j}}$, we have that
+For any two states $\rho=\frac{I_d}{d}+\sum_{i,j}\mu_{i,j}\op{\beta_{i,j}}{\beta_{i,j}}$ and $\sigma=\frac{I_d}{d}+\sum_{i,j}\nu_{i,j}\op{\beta_{i,j}}{\beta_{i,j}}$, we have that

-where the other terms are orthogonal or cancel out due to the property of MUBs and the equations $\sum_{j=1}^d \mu_{i,j}=0$ for all $i$, similar as Eq. (\ref{mubb}).
+where similar to Eq. (\ref{mubb}), the other terms are orthogonal or cancel out due to the property of MUBs and the equation $\sum_{j=1}^d \mu_{i,j}=0$ for all $i$.